Moneysupermarket.com Group (OTCMKTS:MYSRF) Hits New 52-Week High at $2.84

-Moneysupermarket.com Group PLC (OTCMKTS:MYSRF)’s share price reached a new 52-week high during trading on Monday .
-The stock traded as high as $2.84 and last traded at $2.84, with a volume of 0 shares changing hands.
+Moneysupermarket.com Group PLC (OTCMKTS:MYSRF) reached a new 52-week high during trading on Monday .
+The company traded as high as $2.84 and last traded at $2.84, with a volume of 0 shares.
 The stock had previously closed at $2.84.

-Separately, Zacks Investment Research lowered Moneysupermarket.com Group from a “hold” rating to a “sell” rating in a research note on Wednesday, March 31st.
+Separately, Zacks Investment Research cut Moneysupermarket.com Group from a “hold” rating to a “sell” rating in a research note on Wednesday, March 31st.

 Moneysupermarket.com Group PLC, together with its subsidiaries, provides price comparison website in the United Kingdom.
 The company operates through Insurance, Money, Home Services, and Other segments.
 It offers online and app-based tools to save money on their household bills across insurance, money, and home service channels under the MoneySuperMarket brand; and compares travel deals, including holidays, flights, car hire, and hotels, as well as provides tips, tricks, inspiration, and guidance on booking a holiday during COVID-19 under the TravelSupermarket brand.